gxtnewfolder/gxtnewfolder/README.md

-Hi everyone, My name is Arnat Ngawsuwan
+Hi everyone, My name is Arnat Ngawsuwan.
 -🔭 I’m studying at AE(Automation Engineering), KMUTT
 <!--
 **gxtnewfolder/gxtnewfolder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.